PredDiff: Explanations and Interactions from Conditional Expectations: Results and discussion

-In the previous section, we have established an intuitive global interpretation using local \pd{} attributions.
-In this section, we move forward and analyze the instance-wise attribution maps generated with \pd{}.
-To showcase the abilities of \pd{}, we use the MNIST dataset, which allows an intuitive interpretation of the resulting attribution maps and is not too small neither in terms of dataset size nor in terms of input dimensionality.
+In the previous sections, we have established intuitive global interpretations using local \pd{} attributions.
+In this section, we move forward and analyze instance-wise attribution maps.
+To showcase the abilities of \pd{}, we use the MNIST dataset, which allows for an intuitive interpretation of the resulting attribution maps and is not too small neither in terms of dataset size nor in terms of input dimensionality.
 We train a fully-connected classifier (hidden layers 1000 and 500) and achieve an accuracy of $97.8\%$ after $n_\text{epochs} = 10$ epochs of training.
 To enforce a proper probabilistic interpretation, we calibrate the network using temperature scaling as proposed in \cite{Guo2017Calibration}.
 This is the natural way of dealing with potential saturation issues without the need to adjust the original formalism as in \cite{gu2020contextual}.